prorev/prorev.github.io/_posts/2021-03-09-pytorch14_norms.md

 ## Frobenius norm

 Frobenius norm is a scalar.
-To calculate this norm for a matrix you simple square each element, sum them alll, and take the square root of all that.
+To calculate this norm for a matrix you simple square each element, sum them all, and take the square root of all that.

 <sub>\* This is the same as Euclidian norm of a tensor.</sub>